Is the Xiaomi Mi Box S Still Worth Buying in 2023?

 First, there are the obligatory Netflix and Amazon Prime Video buttons.
 You can’t remap them to something else, so you’re stuck with them – even if you don’t use their apps.

-Overall, I really like this remote.
-It has every feature that you need on a daily basis, and doesn’t get cluttered with features that you won’t use.
+It has every feature you need daily and doesn’t get cluttered with features you won’t use.

 Performance